PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 challenges.
 Plus, thanks to people around, I am learning a lot, both about technical details and about inter-personal interactions.
-My wish for the near future is a community more structured: more events and meetups, more process for smoothing the contributions (“teams“ for improving the reviewing by sharing the load, RFC for discussing new features, regular releases, etc.), and more materials for using Guix in various configurations.
+My wish for the near future is a community more structured: more events and meetups, more process for smoothing the contributions (“teams” for improving the reviewing by sharing the load, RFC for discussing new features, regular releases, etc.), and more materials for using Guix in various configurations.